Maya Angelou Biography

 From: Touched By An Angel

 Maya Angelou married a South African freedom fighter and for a time lived in Cairo where she was the editor of the Arab Observer.
-However in the 1960s she returned to America and played a role in the civil rights movement.
-At the request of Martin Luther King she became the regional coordinator for the Southern Christian Leadership.
-She has been asked to work on behalf of Presidents Carter (National Commission on the observance of International Women’s Year) and President Ford (American Revolutionary Bicentennial Advisory Council.
-In 1993 President Clinton requested her to compose a poem for his inauguration.
-This poem “On The Pulse of Morning” was read by Maya Angelou at his inauguration, to much critical acclaim.
+However, in the 1960s she returned to America and played a role in the civil rights movement.
+She was asked to work on behalf of Presidents Carter (National Commission on the observance of International Women’s Year) and President Ford (American Revolutionary Bicentennial Advisory Council).

-As well as a poet and writer Maya Angelou has had a productive career in TV and film.
-She has written several prize winning documentaries such as.
-“Afro – Americans in the Arts”.
+As well as being a poet and writer, Maya Angelou had a productive career in TV and film.
+She wrote several prize-winning documentaries such as Afro-Americans in the Arts.